kstenerud/concise-encoding/cte-specification.md

 #### Time Zone Designators

-The time zone designator may be a timezone offset in the format +HH:MM or -HH:MM, or the zero timezone designator `Z` to refer to UTC.
+The time zone designator may be a timezone offset in the format +HH:MM or -HH:MM, or the zero timezone designator `Z` (capitalized) to refer to UTC.
 The timezone field must not be omitted.

 | Field | Meaning          | Minimum | Maximum |
 | ----- | ---------------- | ------- | ------- |